talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 This code populates the modal with clickable conversation options, including the photo and subject of each conversation.
 When a conversation is selected, it gets highlighted.
 You'll likely don’t want to forward a message to the same conversation in which it’s already been posted, so this code excludes the current conversation from the selection list.
 Finally, it attaches an event listener to the **Forward** button, to forward the message to the selected conversation when the user clicks the forward button.

+**Note:** The classes used in the code snippet for the conversation list modal are Tailwind-specific.
+If you're styling your chat in a different way, then make sure to update the classes to match the ones you're using.

 3. Next, find the code that handles showing the forwarding modal (currently still marked as ‘placeholder’), and replace it with the following:

 ```js